- In the King’s Footsteps (Day 3) Lake Ammer

 Links: More from Ukraine.
 More about religion.
 Zur deutschen Fassung dieses Blogs.

+Zur deutschen Fassung dieses Texts.
 Readers of this blog will have noticed that I am a radical Atheist.
 But there is one religious idea that I have incorporated in my life, although in a secular version.
-It’s the idea of the shabbat, the 7th day … Continue reading
+It’s the idea of … Continue reading

+Zur deutschen Fassung dieses Artikels.
 This is the third part of the crossing-Canada-by-train trilogy, hence my recommendation to read part 1 and part 2 first.
-Otherwise, the whole story will go haywire and derail like a freight train, setting an innocent town ablaze.
-And you don’t … Continue reading
+Otherwise, the whole story will go haywire and derail like a freight train, setting an innocent town ablaze. … Continue reading

+Zur deutschen Fassung dieses Artikels.
 Each year for my birthday, I like to explore a new country, preferably alone.
-In July 2017, I treated myself to a trip to the Caucasus (and ended up celebrating my 42nd birthday with the former president of Azerbaijan).
-The … Continue reading
+In July 2017, I treated myself to a trip to the Caucasus (and ended up celebrating my 42nd birthday with the … Continue reading

 In Latin American shrines, the image of Jesus is sometimes replaced by an icon of Che Guevara.
 Catholicism and Socialism apparently can be reconciled.
 Photographed in a hostel in Villa Tunari in Bolivia.